 The Cold War Escalates

-The Berlin Wall and its implications increased the risk of direct military confrontation between the United States and the Soviet Union.
-The United States responded by increasing military presence in West Germany, leading to further arms buildup and heightening tensions on both sides.
+The Berlin Wall and its implications raised the odds for direct armed conflict between the United States and the Soviet Union.
+In return the United States escalated the defense commitment in West Germany, which in turn created an arms race to increase tension on both sides.

 Symbol of Cold War Division